apache/incubator-uniffle/docs/server_guide.md

 ---
 layout: page
-displayTitle: Firestorm Shuffle Server Guide
+displayTitle: Uniffle Shuffle Server Guide
-title: Firestorm Shuffle Server Guide
+title: Uniffle Shuffle Server Guide
-description: Firestorm Shuffle Server Guide
+description: Uniffle Shuffle Server Guide
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with